 Acceleration Lane – What is an Acceleration Lane?

 An acceleration lane is a speed change lane before merging onto the freeway.
-This lane allows motorists to adjust the speed of their vehicles according to the speed of the freeway traffic.
-As motorists drive onto this lane, they must get up to the speed limit to the flow of traffic on the freeway.
-However, they must yield the right of way to the traffic on the freeway.
+This lane enables drivers to change their vehicle’s speed in accordance with the flow of freeway traffic.
+As motorists driving onto an acceleration lane, drivers must get up to the speed limit to the flow of traffic on the freeway.
+However, drivers also must yield the right of way to the traffic already present on the freeway.

 What is an Acceleration Lane?

-A lane where you usually can accelerate the speed of your vehicle to safely merge onto freeway traffic.
+The acceleration lane is where you usually can accelerate the speed of your vehicle to safely merge onto freeway traffic.
 It is a connecting road between the freeway and other linking roads.
-The purpose of this lane is to enable drivers to speed up their vehicles to match the speed flow of the freeway traffic.
+The purpose of acceleration lane is to allow drivers to accelerate their vehicles to the same pace as on the freeway traffic.
+It provides a transition area for vehicles joining the roadway, helping to maintain a smooth and safe traffic flow.

 Can you stop in the Acceleration Lane?